We have received the sad news that Jean-Paul Cayon, the third generation president of French crane and haulage group Groupe Cayon, has died.

 Jean-Paul with a rally car

-Those who knew him well, say that Jean-Paul was decent, decisive, hardworking and honest with an open, warm hearted, disarming and friendly personality”.
-From those early days before joining the family business full time, he developed a passion for engines and anything mechanical.
-We also understand that he had a keen interest in racing and rallying, including cars and trucks.
-His funeral was held on Friday.
+Those who knew him well, say that Jean-Paul was decent, decisive, hardworking and honest with an open, warm hearted and with a disarming and friendly personality”.
+From those early days before joining the family business full time, he also developed a passion for engines and anything mechanical which took him into racing and rallying, including cars and trucks.

 Comments